iesquivelcanaviri-coder/python-automation-etl-control-systems-/README.md

-PROJECT 2 — etl_temperature_pipeline
-ETL Workflow for Temperature Logs
+PROJECT 2 — etl_temperature_pipeline, ETL Workflow for Temperature Logs

 This project demonstrates an ETL pipeline that extracts, cleans, transforms, and loads temperature sensor data.
 It includes noise removal and anomaly detection logic relevant to industrial HVAC and cooling systems.